Q: What is Amazon RDS?

 Yes.
 You have to intentionally turn on the ability to access your database over the internet by configuring Security Groups.
 You can authorize access for only the specific IPs, IP ranges, or subnets corresponding to servers in your own data center.

-Yes, however, this option is currently only supported for the MySQL, SQL Server, and PostgreSQL engines.
+Yes, this option is supported for all Amazon RDS engines.

 Yes.
 AWS CloudTrail is a web service that records AWS API calls for your account and delivers log files to you.
 The AWS API call history produced by CloudTrail enables security analysis, resource change tracking, and compliance auditing.
 Learn more about CloudTrail at the AWS CloudTrail detail page, and turn it on via CloudTrail's AWS Management Console home page.

-When you create or modify your DB Instance to run as a Multi-AZ deployment, Amazon RDS automatically provisions and maintains a synchronous “standby” replica in a different Availability Zone.
-Updates to your DB Instance are synchronously replicated across Availability Zones to the standby in order to keep both in sync and protect your latest database updates against DB Instance failure.
-During certain types of planned maintenance, or in the unlikely event of DB Instance failure or Availability Zone failure, Amazon RDS will automatically failover to the standby so that you can resume database writes and reads as soon as the standby is promoted.
-Since the name record for your DB Instance remains the same, you application can resume database operation without the need for manual administrative intervention.
+When you create or modify your DB instance to run as a Multi-AZ deployment, Amazon RDS automatically provisions and maintains a synchronous “standby” replica in a different Availability Zone.
+Updates to your DB Instance are synchronously replicated across Availability Zones to the standby in order to keep both in sync and protect your latest database updates against DB instance failure.
+During certain types of planned maintenance, or in the unlikely event of DB instance failure or Availability Zone failure, Amazon RDS will automatically fail over to the standby so that you can resume database writes and reads as soon as the standby is promoted.
+Since the name record for your DB instance remains the same, your application can resume database operation without the need for manual administrative intervention.
 With Multi-AZ deployments, replication is transparent: you do not interact directly with the standby, and it cannot be used to serve read traffic.
-If you are using Amazon RDS for MySQL and are looking to scale read traffic beyond the capacity constraints of a single DB Instance, you can deploy one or more Read Replicas.
+More information about Multi-AZ deployments is in the Amazon RDS User Guide.

 Availability Zones are distinct locations within a Region that are engineered to be isolated from failures in other Availability Zones.
 Each Availability Zone runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
 Common points of failures like generators and cooling equipment are not shared across Availability Zones.
 Additionally, they are physically separate, such that even extremely uncommon disasters such as fires, tornados or flooding would only affect a single Availability Zone.
 Availability Zones within the same Region benefit from low-latency network connectivity.

-You also benefit from enhanced database availability when running your DB Instance as a Multi-AZ deployment.
-If an Availability Zone failure or DB Instance failure occurs, your availability impact is limited to the time automatic failover takes to complete (typically three to six minutes).
+You also benefit from enhanced database availability when running your DB instance as a Multi-AZ deployment.
+If an Availability Zone failure or DB instance failure occurs, your availability impact is limited to the time automatic failover takes to complete.
 The availability benefits of Multi-AZ also extend to planned maintenance.
 For example, with automated backups, I/O activity is no longer suspended on your primary during your preferred backup window, since backups are taken from the standby.
-In the case of patching or DB Instance class scaling, these operations occur first on the standby, prior to automatic fail over.
+In the case of patching or DB instance class scaling, these operations occur first on the standby, prior to automatic fail over.
 As a result, your availability impact is limited to the time required for automatic failover to complete.